Double soft-thresholded model for multi-group scalar on vector-valued image regression: Theoretical support

 \section{Theoretical support}

 We establish posterior consistency results in the asymptotic regime of increasing sample size $n$ and the increasing number of spatial locations $p$.
-We keep data dimension $q$ fixed.
-Let $\sigma_0$, $b_{00}$ and $\bbeta_0(\bv)$ are the null values of $\sigma$, $b_{0}$ and $\bbeta(\bv)$, respectively.
-We assume that $\sigma_0$ and $b_{00}$ are known to maintain simplicity in our calculations.
-Let us define the following distance metric between $\bbeta$ and $\bbeta_0$ as $d(\bbeta,\bbeta_0)=\int_{\bv}\|\bbeta(\bv)-\bbeta_0(\bv)\|_2\pd\bv$.
+We keep the dimension of imaging predictor $\bD(\bv)$ as $q$.
+Let $\sigma_0$, $b_{00}$ and $\bbeta_0(\bv)$ be the null values of $\sigma$, $b_{0}$ and $\bbeta(\bv)$, respectively.
+We assume that $b_{00}$ is known to maintain simplicity in our calculations.
+We assume that $\sigma$ is bounded between $(b1,b_2)$.
+This assumption can be disposed of by directly working with the negative log-affinity divergence \cite{ning2020bayesian}, but for simplicity in the arguments, we present the proof assuming the additional boundedness as in \cite{roy2020high}.
+Following the suggestion of a reviewer, it is possible to obtain such bounds on variance in a data-driven way.
+In our model, we may set the marginal variance of the response as the upper bound, and the lower bound can be some user-specified small number or even zero.
+Now, let us define the following distance metric between $\bbeta$ and $\bbeta_0$ as $d(\bbeta,\bbeta_0)=\int_{\bv}\|\bbeta(\bv)-\bbeta_0(\bv)\|_2\pd\bv$.
 This is an appropriate distance metric to study posterior consistency for our inference problem.
-It is similar to the one used in \cite{kang2018scalar}.
 In the next subsection, we discuss our assumptions on the design locations and predictor process in order to establish posterior convergence results with respect to $d(\bbeta,\bbeta_0)$.
 Our results are first presented for a single group setting with $G=1$.
 Subsequently, we discuss the possible implications that will hold for the multi-group.

 {\it Notations:} The notations ``$\lesssim$'' and ``$\gtrsim$" stand for inequality up to constant multiple.
 Let, for a spatially varying function $a(\cdot)$, we define $\|a\|_2=\sum_{\bv\in\V} a^2(\bv)$ and $\|a\|_{\infty}=\sup_{\bv}|a(\bv)|$.
 The sign $\otimes$ stands for Kronecker's product.